Skip to primary navigation Skip to content Skip to footer

 The perfect holiday destination… a blue water paradise made up of pristine and unspoiled waterways.
 There are over 26 golden sandy beaches, eco-diverse Marine and National Parks, all the adventure and fun that you could wish for.

-We have a resident population of Bottlenose Dolphins and Whales during migration season.
-There are spectacular bush walks, wildflowers and endless water activities such as first-class snorkelling and diving in Port Stephens and Great Lakes marine parks.
-Plus excellent fishing, which is one of the most popular activity in Port Stephens.
+We have a resident population of Bottlenose Dolphins in the Port Stephens Marine Park and over 30,000 Whales pass the coast off Port Stephens during annual migration season between May – November.
+There are endless water activities such as first-class snorkelling, diving, ferry rides, sailing, surfing etc. Plus excellent fishing, which is one of the most popular activity in Port Stephens.

 Escape to Paradise